29thfloor/29thfloor-astro/docs/SITE-RESTRUCTURE-PLAN.md

         └── Client/commercial projects + Everydays archive
 ```

-**Preferred option:** _____________
+**Preferred option:** I want the navigation to be a video game type interaction. it will need to have a very simple fallback mechanism for switching between the top level sections.
+I don't know exactly what the top level sections should be.
+There has to be a "main" page where people land first.
+This would be like the "press start" or "level select" screen in a video game.
+There would definitely be sections for my information (bio, avatar, skills, inventory, etc), my work/projects, my writing, and a "codex" with detailed information about the world of the video game (our world).

 ---

 ## Questions to Answer

 1. Is "everyday" content meaningfully different from "work" content, or just frequency?
+A: Yes, it's a specific type of content I made everyday outside of my professional work.
+But I don't want to present it as an everyday thing anymore.
+I still want to make that type of content but not on a schedule and even more varied.

 2. Should the new section feel casual (stream/lab) or polished (portfolio)?
+A: It definitely shouldn't feel casual.
+There's a culture war and creativity and free expression are being targeted by people who want to control with fear.
+It should feel like a lab doing vital creative research and transmitting to anyone listening.

 3. Do you want to categorize/tag new posts, or keep it simple?
+A: Let's keep it simple for now.
+I'm not sure what I'll actually do yet.

 4. Should old everyday posts be migrated to the new system, or stay separate?
+A: They should stay as a separate project that has ended.

 5. Any features the new section needs that everyday doesn't have?
+A: an interactive timeline view
    - Comments?
    - Likes/reactions?
    - RSS feed?